Guinea records three new cases of Ebola, brings total to nine

 The epidemic began when a 2-year-old boy fell ill in a remote Guinean village on Dec.
 26, 2013, and now risks dragging into a third year and into 2016.

-It has killed around 11,300 people out of around 28,500 known cases in Guinea and neighbouring Liberia and Sierra Leone, according to U.N.
+It has killed around 11,300 people out of around 28,500 known cases in Guinea and neighboring Liberia and Sierra Leone, according to U.N.
 World Health Organization figures.

 Liberia was declared free of Ebola transmission on Sept.
 3 after 42 days with no new cases, while Sierra Leone will be declared Ebola free on Nov.
 7 if there is no new transmission, the WHO said.